xrally/xrally-kubernetes/README.md

 xRally plugins for [Kubernetes](https://kubernetes.io/) platform.

-## Status ot this package

-Work in progress.
-The active phase of development.

 ## Getting started

 First of all, you need to create rally env for Kubernetes.
 There are two main